szy-kenn/szy-kenn/README.md

 ### 🤔 What I do <sub>_(what am I even doing here)_<sub>

-I'm interested in Software, Game, and Web Development.
+It wasn't until the beginning of my second year in college (Oct.
+2022) that I decided to fully commit on the path that I chose - *Computer Science*.
+Having a good foundation in C, I started learning Python and my progress has been nothing short of remarkable so far.
+My primary areas of interest lie in Software Development, Game Development, and Web Development.
 I'm currently exploring **Web Development**.

 <hr>

-### 🤌 So what are these unrelated stuffs
+### 🤌 What I have done so far

 #### Software Development